hallettj/hallettj.github.com/_drafts/purely-functional-data-structures-in-javascript.markdown

 The comparison function for comparing appointments sorts appointments by date, and uses title as a secondary sort in case there are appointments with the same date and time.
-The sorted set uses this function to determine equality as well as ordering; so if it made comparisons using only the date field then the calendar would not accept multiple appointments with the same date and time.
+The sorted set uses the comparison function to determine equality as well as ordering; so if there were no secondary sort criteria then the calendar would not accept multiple appointments with the same date and time.

 Appointments can be added to a calendar and queried in date order: